-The first quarter of 2020 has come to a close with the world gripped by the global COVID-19 pandemic, and many countries have now put ‘hard stops’ on their economies in order to slow its spread.
-While there is still a great deal of uncertainty about the severity and length of the pandemic and its economic aftermath, the human and economic toll will be undeniably great.
+The first quarter of 2020 has come to a close with the world gripped by the COVID-19 pandemic, and many countries have now halted their economies to slow the virus' spread.
+While there is still a great deal of uncertainty about the severity and length of the pandemic and its economic aftermath, the human and economic toll will be undeniably vast.

 Against this dire backdrop, telecommunications and data centers are being designated essential businesses that are allowed to remain open.
 But beyond that, how can we expect the telecom/optics ecosystem to fare?

 LightCounting has published a Research Note today offering our observations and assessment based on the first three months.
 We reached four fact-based conclusions:

 - China is getting back to business, more or less.

 - Bandwidth demand is getting a boost from social distancing measures.